 XBRL specification is continually evolving.
 So what’s new this time?
 It’s a specification named ‘Table Linkbase’.
 This specification comes in handy in viewing or creating XBRL reports in a friendly fashion.
 XBRL has always been defined as machine-readable language, but the question which crops up often is how humans use the XBRL data.
 Are we humans supposed to read the XML tags and understand them?
 Certainly, not.

 End users of business data are used to a format in which they see data and analyze it.
 Using XBRL ‘as is’ to mimic the original template/form poses a challenge.
-Conventionally software application reads the presentation and definition linkbase of the taxonomy and renders XBRL document.
-This kind of a view is not appreciated for multiple reasons.
+Conventionally software application reads the presentation and definition linkbase of the taxonomy and renders the XBRL document.
+This kind of view is not appreciated for multiple reasons.

 To start with, XBRL flavor cannot be hidden in a traditional form of rendering.
 For example, a table may have the heading ‘Classification of Revenue Hypercube”.
 Now, this terminology called ‘Hypercube’ completely sounds absurd for someone who does not know XBRL.
 One more striking example can be the amount about the same reporting period that may appear in two columns bifurcated based on period type say instance and duration in a conventional rendering situation.
 This is again a big ‘no’ for consumers or creators of XBRL documents.

 Attempts have been made to replicate a view that is comfortable to XBRL users.
 However, these custom developments are largely restricted to a specific taxonomy or architecture.
 Hence there was a need felt to come up with a standard way of defining templates to present XBRL data.